 Whether he’s mixing or producing, Vance likes to use all kinds of echoes, pedals, and analog outboards.

 Powell likes to experiment and create new sounds, but he admits that his Fulltone tape echoes are his go-to’s in every mix he creates.
 “For better or for worse, they have a sound that I rely on,” he says.
 “I pretty much always overdrive the inputs and bring back the output through a mic preamp and then overdrive that as well.
 It is a very distinct sort of distorted-echo sound.”

-“Traveller” doing really well is an understatement.
-The smash hit went to #1 in the Billboard 200, it was named Album of the Year at the Country Music Awards, and won Best Country Album at the Grammys and at the Billboard Music Awards.
-Along the way, it sold 4x platinum.
+Traveller doing really well is an understatement.
+The smash-hit took the number one spot in the Billboard 200, it was named Album of the Year at the Country Music Awards, and it won Best Country Album at the Grammys and at the Billboard Music Awards.
+Along the way, it went platinum four times.

 “The best thing about Nashville — as far as the engineers and things go — is that I’m not competing for anybody’s job.
 All of us are working towards the same thing.
 We’re just trying to make a living and make really great music.
 When you’re doing that — and that’s the purity of the whole thing — it’s easy to be friends with everybody.
 It’s not a cutthroat business, not here.”

 “And if it ever does become a [cutthroat business], there’s a bunch of us here that have a pretty good motto: People in Nashville are nice until they’re not.”